Kardamas

 Kardamas (Καρδαμάς) is a village and a community in the municipal unit of Amaliada, in Elis, Greece.
-It is located in the plains near the Ionian Sea, 3 km north of Douneika, 3 km southwest of Amaliada and 14 km northwest of Pyrgos.
-The community includes the small village Petroules.
+It is located in the plains near the Ionian Sea, 3 km north of Douneika, 3 km southwest of Amaliada, and 14 km northwest of Pyrgos.
+The community includes the small village of Petroules.
 Kardamas had a train station on the line from Patras to Pyrgos.